awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-laravel-tutorial.md

 Launch an RDS DB instance in your Elastic Beanstalk environment\.
 You can use MySQL, SQLServer, or PostgreSQL databases with Laravel on Elastic Beanstalk\.
 For this example, we'll use MySQL\.

+**Note**
+Running an Amazon RDS instance in your Elastic Beanstalk environment is great for development and testing, but it ties the lifecycle of your database to your environment\.
+See [Launching and Connecting to an External Amazon RDS Instance in a Default VPC](AWSHowTo.RDS.md#rds-external-defaultvpc) for instructions on connecting to a database running outside of your environment\.

 **To add an RDS DB instance to your Elastic Beanstalk environment**

 1. Open the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk)\.